 “I was always just surrounded by that type of consciousness growing up in New Mexico,” Gonzales explains.
 “It was always about helping each other out—not just in my family but in our community—and that rubbed off on me, and I continue to practice that today.”

-That attitude has won him notice, and commissions.
-On March 31, he'll be the star (along with Warren Miller icon Chris Anthony) at a fundraiser at Raitman Art Gallery on Bridge Street in Vail Village, where he’ll be live-painting the iconic mountain featured in an upcoming Anthony documentary about a ski race organized by 10th Mountain Division soldiers on Slovenia’s Mt Mangart at the close of World War II (proceeds from the sale of the work will be donated to help defray production costs of Anthony's film.)
+Gonzales currently is helping Warren Miller skier Chris Anthony fundraise for his documentary about a ski race organized by 10th Mountain Division soldiers on Slovenia’s Mt.
+Mangart at the close of World War II; proceeds from the sale of Gonzales's "Vision of Mt.
+Mangart"--a painting of the film's iconic peak that's valued at $6,000 and is on display in the lobby of The Westin in Avon--will be donated to help defray production costs of Anthony's film.
 “David did a painting for my foundation that was auctioned off two years ago, and I explained this project to him and he fell in love with the topic,” says Anthony.
-As with his appearance on Bridge Street, one thing’s for certain: it’s going to be colorful, full of energy—and maybe even a little messy.